 I have no energy left for emotional control.
 My world seems wretched.
 Hence the crying.

 I really would’ve felt better if I’d punched something.
 But there was only Todd, so cute and willing to carry our heavy water; some rocks, the punching of which would only have added to my pain; and Yola, the owner of Llahuar Lodge, who will provide me with food and a bed so long as I don’t try to pay in punches.

-Before starting on our trek from relatively civilized Cabanaconde, Peru into the depths of Colca Canyon, I’d been the one who advocated to go to Llahuar.
-It seemed like a smaller, less trekked-to village than the Oasis at Sangalle, which we could still visit on our trek back.
+Before starting on our trek from relatively developed Cabanaconde, Peru into the depths of Colca Canyon, I’d been the one who advocated to go to Llahuar.
+It seemed like a chiller, less trekked-to village than the Oasis at Sangalle, which we could still visit on our trek back.
 There wasn’t a lot of information on Llahuar, but what I found was promising.